drewgu9/pydproc/README.md

  Thanks for using our package!

+## Potential Docker Issue

+ This package requires docker to be installed and running.
+If one runs into a "docker mount denied" error, simply to go Docker -> Preferences -> File Sharing and allow Docker to mount the pydproc/saved_data folder.
+All our API data is stored in the saved_data folder, so Docker needs permission to mount this file.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.